pyeve/eve-demo/README.rst

     {
         "response": {
             "links": [
-                "<link rel='child' title='works' href='localhost:5000/works/' />",
+                "<link rel='child' title='works' href='eve-demo.herokuapp.com/works/' />",
-                "<link rel='child' title='people' href='localhost:5000/people/' />"
+                "<link rel='child' title='people' href='eve-demo.herokuapp.com/people/' />"
             ]
         }
     }

-This time we didn't get any item back, as none has been changed since our previous request.
+This time we didn't get any item back, as none has changed since the previous request.

 Filtering and sorting
 :::::::::::::::::::::
 Eve-powered APIs support several kinds of conditional requests.
 Besides the ``If-Modified-Since`` header, you can also submit queries.
-There are two supported query syntaxes, the MongoDB query syntax
+There are two supported query syntaxes, the MongoDB query syntax:

 ::

     $ curl -i http://eve-demo.herokuapp.com/people/?where={"lastname": "Doe"}

-and the native Python syntax
+and the native Python syntax:

 ::

     $ curl -i http://eve-demo.herokuapp.com/people/?where=lastname=="Doe"

-Sorting is supported as well
+Sorting is supported as well:

 ::

     $ curl -i http://eve-demo.herokuapp.com/people/?sort={"lastname": -1}

-Currently you provide a sort directive by using a pure MongoDB syntax; support for a more general syntax (``sort=lastname``) is planned.
+Currently sort directives use a pure MongoDB syntax; support for a more general syntax (``sort=lastname``) is planned.

 Pagination
 ::::::::::
 In order to save bandwith and resources, pagination is enabled by default.
-You have control on the default page size and the maximum number of items per page that the consumer is allowed to request.
+You have control on the default page size and the maximum number of items per page.

 ::

     $ curl -i http://eve-demo.herokuapp.com/people/?max_results=20&page=2

-Of course you can mix all the available query parameters
+Of course you can mix all the available query parameters:

 ::